austinmama/vsrx/ssh-create-flows.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

 # Creating your new traffic flows
-Create the necesary new traffic flows by running the following commands:
+Create the necesary new traffic flows by running the following commands.
+Scroll to the right to view the entire command!

 ```
 set security policies from-zone CUSTOMER-PUBLIC to-zone CUSTOMER-PUBLIC policy ALLOW_INTERNAL description "Allow all traffic within CUSTOMER_PUBLIC zone"